Universal Music Japan: 2015–2022: New business model, push for streaming and worldwide distribution

+2022–present: Company restructure, acquirement of A-Sketch, relaunch of Polydor and Capitol Records

 In 2022, Fujikura was listed on Billboard's International Power Players list for a second year in a row.
 Fujikura became the first Japanese executive to appear on the list three times, including his first recognition in 2019.
 In an interview, Fujikura discussed plans for creating new marketplaces in Japan and developing them overseas, particularly in the United States.
 In September 2022, Travis Japan signed a record deal with Capitol Records, with distribution and marketing being handled by Universal Japan.
 In October 2022, following the success of Uta's Songs: One Piece Film Red, Ado signed a record deal with Geffen Records alongside her current record deal with Virgin Music.

 In December 2022, Universal Japan announced an organization change, effective on January 1, 2023.
 Universal J, which was founded in 2002, was split into two labels, UJ and Polydor Records.
 Imprints from Universal J including Johnny's Universe and Top J Records were transferred to UJ.
 The company also announced Augusta Records would become an imprint of Universal Sigma.

 In April 2023, Fujikura was listed on the Billboard International Power Players list for a third year in a row.
 In July 2023, Universal Japan announced a new imprint label under EMI, Holo-n, in partnership with Japanese virtual YouTuber agency Hololive Production.

 In January 2024, Universal Japan announced personnel changes for Virgin Music and Office Augusta.
+DRC LLC was renamed to Universal Music Creative LLC following an organizational change.
 In May, Fujikura was listed on the Billboard International Power Players list for a fourth consecutive year.
 Including his initial listing in 2019, Fujikura became the first Japanese CEO to appear on the Power Players list five times total.

 In February 2025, Universal Japan acquired A-Sketch from Amuse Inc. for an undisclosed amount.
+Later in July, the company launched an English education platform, UM English Lab.
+In November 2025, an unknown amount of personal data was leaked from the Universal Music Store, an online store operated by Universal Japan.

+Following an organizational change in January 2026, Universal Japan relaunched Capitol Records as an imprint of Virgin Music, more than ten years after the original label went defunct following EMI Japan's absorption into Universal Japan.
+In April 2026, Universal Japan announced the launch of the company Nine by Nine, a joint venture with Sony Music Entertainment Japan.